swainechen/chenlab-training/sysadmin/system.md

 ```
 This prompt gives you command number, username, host, and current path.
 The color of the user@host part is green if the last command had an exit code of 0 (success) and red if not.

+One thing to note is that you should respect the prompt for a non-interactive shell.
+See [below](#Non-interactive-shells) - make sure this is only set for interactive shells.
+Otherwise, you can run into problems like [this](https://superuser.com/questions/395356/scp-doesnt-work-but-ssh-does) with `scp` and `rsync`.

 #### Bash options
 The standard one to set is `noclobber` for safety!